ivanpintar/redux-wpf-fsharp/README.md

 # redux-wpf

-Trying out Redux.Net for wpf
+Trying out Redux.Net for wpf with the state management written in F#.